 Foods That May Cause Reddish Stool

-There are foods that may lead to a stool that ranges from red to black in color, thereby, giving a false impression of blood in the baby’s stool.
-It is actually the color from the food that one sees in the stool and there is no visible or occult blood in the stool.
+Some foods may lead to a stool that ranges from red to black, thereby giving a false impression of blood in the baby’s stool.
+It is the color from the food that one sees in the stool, and there is no visible or occult blood in the stool.
 Here are the foods that may cause reddish stools:

 - Red gelatin

-Iron supplements may cause the stool to appear reddish black to tar black in color.
-This is quite normal.
-Medicines such as Cefdinir used for the medical condition otitis media can result in red stool (9).
+Iron supplements may cause the stool to appear reddish-black to tar black.
+For example, medicines such as Cefdinir used for the medical condition otitis media can result in the red stool (12).

 How Are These Conditions Diagnosed?

 - Stool analysis: Your doctor will recommend a pathological analysis of your baby’s stool.
-This will help determine the presence of bacteria, virus, mucus and the exact amount of blood in the stool of your baby.
+This will help determine the presence of bacteria, viruses, mucus, and the exact amount of blood in the stool of your baby.
 This test will also detect the presence of occult blood.

-- Blood test: Blood test is a second obligatory test to determine if the baby’s blood-stained stool is caused by an infection.
+- Blood test: Blood test is a second obligatory test to determine if an infection is causing the baby’s blood-stained stool.

 - Symptomatic diagnosis: A medical practitioner will make an affirmative diagnosis of the condition after analyzing the various other symptoms that your baby may show, apart from blood in the stool.
-A biopsy may be conducted in extremely serious conditions, where a sample of tissue is surgically collected to determine the exact nature of the medical problem.
+A colonoscopy with biopsy may be conducted in the cases of chronic rectal bleeding, where a sample of tissue is surgically collected to determine the exact nature of the medical problem (1).